SyedMoasib000/ai-system-design-guide/16-case-studies/04-code-assistant.md

 ```

 > [!TIP]
-> **Production Choice:** While Claude 4.5 Opus is a coding beast, **Claude Sonnet 4.5** is the preferred production choice in Dec 2025 for IDEs due to its **Hybrid Reasoning**—developers can toggle "Thinking" for hard bugs and "Fast" for boilerplate.
+> **Production Choice:** While Claude 4.5 Opus is a coding beast, **Claude Sonnet 4.5** is the preferred production choice in Dec 2025 for IDEs due to its **Hybrid Reasoning**: developers can toggle "Thinking" for hard bugs and "Fast" for boilerplate.

 ---